FelixNica/driving-object-detector/README.md

 output_path - where the annotated images get saved <br />
 batch_size - maximum batch size loaded (number of images does not need to be multiple)<br />

-#### Advanced Deployment
+#### Advanced deployment
 The model takes an image batch and outputs a vector sparsely populated by detections that exceed the confidence threshold.
-This vector can be processed into a detections list that is human readable and CPU processing friendly.
+This vector can be processed into a 'detections list' that is human readable and CPU processing friendly.
 ```py
 import numpy as np